 Security Best Practices

 Incorporate security measures from the beginning of the SDLC to protect against vulnerabilities.
-This includes secure coding practices, regular security assessments, and adherence to compliance standards.
-Ensuring security throughout the development process minimizes risks and protects data integrity.
+I recommend some key things like applying safe coding techniques, scheduling frequent security audits, and following compliance guidelines.
+Giving security a top priority during development lowers risks and protects data integrity.

 Post-Deployment Monitoring and Maintenance